OgmaLabs/tagger/readme.md

 **tagListContainerId**

 If you want to show a tag list, then they will show up in a dropdown every time you give focus to the input

+**tagListContainerHeight**

+This is the default height of the foundation dropdown, adjust it at will, it's defined in pixels

 **tagListFormat**